Joseph Volpe (opera manager): Fiscal management and marketing

 Sound fiscal management and various marketing initiatives, permitting the Met to maintain high musical and production standards, characterized Volpe's tenure.
 In addition, Volpe's customer care initiative, begun in 1996, steadily improved the Met's responsiveness to its customers' needs.
 Volpe inaugurated consumer-friendly services like automated ticket sales, varied subscription packages, and a more liberal ticket exchange policy.

 Volpe strengthened the Met's administration through a re-organization, naming assistant managers responsible to the general manager for specific areas of operations.
 Labor relations under Volpe's management were without significant contract disputes for over two decades, the longest period of labor peace in the company's history.
 In fact, Volpe's successor Peter Gelb hired him in February 2010 to represent the Met in its various negotiations with labor unions.

 Volpe successfully opposed major aspects of Lincoln Center's 21st-century redevelopment plans: a proposal to build a glass dome over the entire plaza and plans to construct a new theater for the New York City Opera in Damrosch Park.
 In Volpe's view, Lincoln Center needed refurbishing, but not a drastic redesign costing hundreds of millions of dollars.

-Although the Met suffered the ill effects experienced by most arts organizations in New York City of the September 11, 2001 terrorist attacks, sound fiscal management, including marketing initiatives and continued strong fundraising, permitted the Met to maintain its high musical and production standards.
+Although the Met suffered ill effects experienced by many arts organizations in New York City following the September 11 attacks, sound fiscal management, including marketing initiatives and continued strong fundraising, permitted the Met to maintain its musical and production standards.
 To ensure affordable access to Met performances for a broad range customers, Volpe maintained a wide variety of ticket prices and subscription packages.